 I believe that persistence is one of my values.
 Even when I fail and want to give up, I dont because I know that if I stay determined and motivated it can only get better.

-India W. about 4 years ago from Vassar, MI
+India W. over 4 years ago from Vassar, MI

 Thank You for this billboard in Knoxville, TN.
 I pass it on my way to my night classes.
 I work and sometimes I'm very tired when I see it...needless to say it has inspired me to keep going and never give up.
 Again, thank you.

-Jennifer M. almost 5 years ago from Seymour, TN
+Jennifer M. about 5 years ago from Seymour, TN